The Ultimate Guide To Summer Activities In Bozeman

-Surrounded by scenic mountains, rugged trails, and fish-filled rivers, Bozeman, Montana, has become one of the state’s top destinations for outdoor adventure.
+Surrounded by scenic mountains, rugged trails, and picturesque rivers, Bozeman, Montana, has become one of the state’s top destinations for outdoor adventure.
 While it would be easy to spend an entire week exploring this exciting corner of the state, it’s possible to fit a good bit of adventure into one action-packed day.
 The fact it gets light around 5 a.m. and dark around 10 p.m. on summer’s longest days certainly helps.
 Whether you want a day-long summit hike, a relaxing fly-fishing expedition, or a mix of biking and exploring downtown shops and restaurants, there are plenty of summer activities in Bozeman for everyone.
 Here are some suggestions to get you started on your adventure in this scenic mountain town.

 Summer mornings are the perfect time to hit the trail for a run, hike, or bike.
 While afternoons can get hot, temperatures often cool considerably overnight, and if you’re early enough, you can enjoy a dew-laden hike through mountain meadows.
 The "M" Trail is a popular 1.7-mile loop with options for both easier and more challenging hikes.
 You’re likely to see trail runners and outdoor folks using this path at all hours of the day.
 Keep pushing onward and upward past the giant “M” marking the mountainside—the creation of Montana State students in 1915—and you’ll find additional trails crisscrossing the stunning Bridger Mountains.

 Just 18 miles south of Bozeman, Hyalite Canyon is home to a myriad of hikes and scenic drives.
 Stop at History Rock for a 2.8-mile out-and-back trail or cruise along the relaxing hike bordering Hyalite Reservoir and watch fly fishermen try to land a trout.
 Want to commit to a day-long adventure?
-Stock your backpack with plenty of food and water and head up Hyalite Peak.
+Fill your backpack with plenty of food and water and head up to Hyalite Peak.
 The 16.2-mile trail, rated difficult, leads past a small lake and gains an impressive 3,789 feet along the way.
 Hyalite trails are popular with mountain bikers—those who enjoy off-road riding will find plenty of options for all skill levels.

 Not in the mood for a hike?
 Bozeman is known in fly-fishing circles as a veritable paradise.
 Stop in one of the local fly shops for information, guide services, and equipment rentals.
 Fish don’t float your boat?
-The nearby Gallatin River offers stunning whitewater rafting opportunities for adventurers of all levels, and a float down the Madison River’s Bear Trap Canyon is a great way to spend a hot summer afternoon.
-Several outdoor shops in Bozeman rent tubes, stand-up paddleboards, and kayaks.
+The nearby Gallatin River offers stunning whitewater rafting opportunities for adventurers of all levels, and a float down the Madison River’s Bear Trap Canyon is a great and relaxing way to spend a hot summer afternoon.
+Several outdoor shops in Bozeman rent tubes, stand-up paddle boards, and kayaks.